| The TURNER Family of Scituate, Plymouth, MA | Send comments and corrections to anneb0704@yahoo.co.uk |

 John Turner was baptised on 23 Mar 1621 in Terling, Essex.
 [Ref] He married Mary Brewster on 10 or 12 Nov 1645.
 [Ref]

-He is in the Scituate section of the 1643 list of those between 16 and 60 able to bear arms in Plymouth Colony.
+John is in the Scituate section of the 1643 list of those between 16 and 60 able to bear arms in Plymouth Colony.
 [Ref]

-Children of John Turner:
+Children of John Turner and Mary Brewster:

 NATHANIEL TURNER (bp.
 1639 - 1715) of Scituate